Demand Letter Template: Motorcycle Accident Wrongful Death

 As for pre-impact fright, based on the objective evidence left in the roadway, Kevin Evans took evasive action on his motorcycle to avoid a collision with Defendant Hathaway: however, he was unable to avoid crashing into the middle-rear of the driver’s side of the truck operated by Defendant Hathaway.
 See Exhibit “F,” photographs of the property damage to the Defendant’s vehicle.
 Also contained within the motorcycle accident reconstruction report is an indication that gouge marks were left in the roadway from the impact.

 We believe the value of conscious pain and suffering and the pre-impact fright could potentially exceed the applicable cap.
-As of August 13, 2011, the cap on non-economic damages was $740,000.
+January 6, 2017, the cap on non-economic damages was $830,000.
 As for the additional economic losses for the Estate, I have itemized what we have to date:

 The Estate Claims